Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/catalogs/snowflake-catalog-support.md

   ENABLED = TRUE;

 ```
 Glue Data Catalog supports the Iceberg REST specification so that you can connect to Glue via the Iceberg REST API.
+Prior to Snowflake supporting writes to external Iceberg REST compatible catalogs, users must set up a metadata sync to update metadata in Glue.

 </TabItem>